 Because they are heavy on exploration and validation, Design Sprints tend to work well for problems that aren’t very well-defined.
 Perhaps your organization wants to create a program to address a certain community problem, for example, but you have many unanswered questions.
-A Design Sprint can help your team clearly understand the problem, brainstorm solutions, then create prototypes to test those solutions with real users, all within the span of a few days.
+Within the span of a few days, a Design Sprint can help your team:

 Answers Over Assets

 While co-creating prototypes is part of the process, a Design Sprint’s primary purpose is to validate (or refute) potential solutions to complex problems.
-In other words, you wouldn’t use the Design Sprint framework to actually build a website, but you could use it to answer important questions critical to your website’s success, like “Do users understand the registration process?”
+In other words, you wouldn’t use the Design Sprint framework to actually build a website.
+However, you could use it to answer important questions critical to your website’s success.
+For example, you might ask users, “Do users understand the registration process?”

-While traditional business value can often be measured in monetary means—number of products sold, for instance—impact problems require more nuance and are often not as easy to measure.
-For example, while the number of online donations is a helpful metric, it doesn’t tell you whether you’re solving a specific problem, such as raising people out of poverty or ending hunger in a local community.
+Traditional business value is often measured in monetary means—number of products sold, for instance.
+On the other hand, impact problems require more nuance and are often not as easy to measure.
+The number of online donations, for example, is a helpful metric.
+However, it doesn’t tell you whether you’re solving a specific problem, such as raising people out of poverty or ending hunger in a local community.
 You need these answers to know if your impact-driven programs are successful.

-Understanding this, Design Sprints can help you figure out whether or not a given solution might work, but it is important throughout your project to stay focused on outcomes, which can be challenging to measure, versus output, which is easy, i.e. “we added four features to our app today.”
+Understanding this, Design Sprints can help you figure out whether or not a given solution might work.
+However, it is important to stay focused on outcomes, which can be challenging to measure, versus output, which is easy.
+For example, “we added four features to our app today.”

 Our Design Sprint Process